thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 # Use IasCable to create a VPC and a Red Hat OpenShift cluster with Argo CD installed on IBM Cloud

-Our objective is to create an initial setup in an IBM Cloud environment for GitOps.
+Our objective is to create an customized initial setup in an IBM Cloud environment for GitOps.

 The `Software Everywhere` framework and `IasCable` CLI do provide an awesome way to eliminate writing `Terraform` modules for diffent clouds to create and configure resources.
 We are going to reuse Terraform moduls which the `Software Everywhere` catalog does provide.